 The half Shekel coin is one of the favorite coins amongst tourists (at least amongst those whom I’ve met).
 It’s worth only half a Shekel but is the biggest coin of them all.
 The coin is made from 92% copper, 6% aluminum, and 2% nickel.
 On the coin, you can find a carving of a harp, maybe David’s beloved harp.
 The Emblem of Israel also appears on the right hand of the harp.

-The 10 Agorot coin (0.1 Shekel) is made from 92% copper, 6% aluminum, and 2% nickel.
+The 0.1 shekel coin – called in Hebrew “Eser Agorot” – is made from 92% copper, 6% aluminum, and 2% nickel.
 It is a copy of the coin that was issued by Antigonus II Mattathias, the last Hasmonean king of Judea.
-On it, you can see a seven-branched candelabrum and the word Israel in Hebrew, Arabic and English.
+On it, you can see a seven-branched candelabrum and the word Israel in Hebrew, Arabic, and English.
 The Emblem of Israel appears above the candelabrum.

-*All pictures of money notes and coins taken from Wikipedia.
+*All pictures of money notes and coins are taken from Wikipedia.

 Is Your Money Real or Fake?